13Bytes/eInkCalendar/README.md

 - `FIRST_WEEKDAY_IS_SUNDAY = True` Will start the week in sunday on the calendar if true.
 Otherwise it will be Monday.

+- `TOMORROWIO_API_KEY = "[insert api key here]" For accessing the weather please go to (tomorrow.io)[https://tomorrow.io/] register for a free account and insert the key here.
+When empty or commented will make not show the weather.

+- `WEATHER_LOCATION = "Hamburg DE"` Location for weather forecast.
+Empty or commented so to not showing the weather.
+Can use the country after the city but without commas.
+Also latitude and longitude.
+Se reference on [tomorrow.io api](https://docs.tomorrow.io/reference/weather-forecast)

+- `TEMPERATURE_UNIT = "C" ` Temperature Units (can be C for Celsius or F for Fahrenheit)

+`
 4. Add the start-script to your boot-process:\
    (You might need to adapt the path `/home/pi/eInkCalendar/run_calendar.sh` acordingly)